RamsinghLab/atacseeker_app/project_notes.md

 **back to preseqR**

-with that very biref introduction, and more importantly for me - atleast a basic model understanding - let's see what `preseqR` actually does.
+with that very biref introduction, and more importantly for me - atleast a basic model understanding - let's see what `preseqR` actually does. paper is [here](http://www.ncbi.nlm.nih.gov/pmc/articles/PMC3612374/).

 Also - it seems that `EstimateLibraryComplexity.jar` of [picard](http://broadinstitute.github.io/picard) also does complexity estimation. however, like tim D pointed out in the thread - it appears that `estimateLibrarySize` assumes a simple Lander-Waterman model, which would correspond to a simple Poisson model.
 The ZTNB model is much broader class that includes the simple Poisson model (taking alpha -> 0).
 Therefore, the estimates from such a model can only be more biased than the ZTNB estimates.